 - Beginning in 2019, students must participate in the World Language Skills and Competencies Workshop (offered once every semester).

 Students can choose from a wide variety of courses to complete their major.
 Though choosing a track is not required, students can tailor their major to fit their interests, some examples of topics of studies are below.

-If you are particularly interested in using your French in a professional context (say you are pairing a minor or major in Business, Engineering, Education, International Studies, or Pre-medicine with a minor or major in French), we suggest you consider the following courses in particular: 3103 Conversation; 3401 and/or 3402, French and Francophone Cultures; 3501 French for the Professions; 4690, French for the Professions Internship; and 5102, Translation.
+If you are particularly interested in using your French in a professional context (say you are pairing a minor or major in Business, Engineering, Education, International Studies, or Pre-medicine with a minor or major in French), we suggest you consider the following courses in particular: 3103 Conversation; 3401 and/or 3402, French and Francophone Cultures; 3501 French for the Professions; 3502 French for International Studies; 4690 French for the Professions Internship; and 5102, Translation.
 Education majors in particular will benefit from 3301, Discovering Second Language Acquisition.